quic/qbox/README.md

 Once the kernel has booted, you can log in with the 'root' account (no password required).

-If the virtual platform crashes and doesn't work, it may be due to the LFS files that make up the repo.
-You might want to run the 'git lfs pull' command to get all the LFS files.

 ### 6. Explore Sources